• Art Magazine

 My height-adjustable desk: Furniwell V2

-More movement in everyday working life
+More movement in everyday work life

-Better concentration in online teaching
+Improved concentration during online teaching

-When standing I feel:
+When I'm standing, I feel:

 • more alert and attentive

-• more flexible in thought
+• more mentally flexible

-• significantly less tired
+• significantly less fatigued

-Flexibility for long seminar days
+Flexibility during long seminar days

-Tips for getting started with ergonomic working
+Tips for getting started with ergonomic working practices

 My workspace: Furniwell L-shaped corner desk

-My workspace: Furniwell L-shaped corner desk, height adjustable, electric
+My workspace: Furniwell L-shaped corner desk, height-adjustable, electric

 Finding the right standing height

-In practice, this means: Stand upright in front of the desk and choose the height at which your shoulder and neck muscles are most relaxed.
+In practice, this means: Stand upright in front of the table and choose the height at which your shoulder and neck muscles are most relaxed.
 My tip: Use a small footrest while standing and regularly shift your weight between your right and left leg.

-Useful combination with an ergonomic chair
+Sensible combination with an ergonomic chair

 Implementing the 40-15-5 rule in everyday life

-Important : Avoid exceptions, especially at the beginning—otherwise, you'll quickly fall back into old habits.
+Important : Avoid exceptions, especially at the beginning – otherwise you'll quickly fall back into old habits.
 The 40-15-5 method can increase your productivity and well-being by up to 45%.

-Applying for a grant: How it works
+Applying for a grant: Here's how it works

 If medically necessary, you can apply for a subsidy for your height-adjustable desk.
-Health insurance companies cover costs up to a maximum of €800 or €1,200.
-To apply, you will need:
+Health insurance companies cover costs up to a maximum of €800 or €1200.
+You will need the following documents to apply:

 • A meaningful medical certificate